-- \ The name and contact information of your CSU liaison.
-Your liaison will answer your campaign's questions on compliance and C-SMART, and remind you of upcoming deadlines throughout the election cycle. - \ A schedule of disclosure statement deadlines and a flyer detailing contribution and spending limits, as well as public funds information. - \ Labels to help you organize your documentation. - \ A section to save your C-Access username(s) and password(s), C-SMART encryption key, along with your BOE Filer ID and PIN.
+- The name and contact information of your Candidate Services liaison. - Information relating to the timing of disclosure statement deadlines and contribution and spending limits, as well as public funds information. - Resources for creating your committee's NYC Votes Contribute account. - Your C-Access username(s) and password(s), and C-SMART encryption key.